denisgaribovic/machine-learning-with-python/README.md

 Each project demonstrates the application of key machine learning concepts and best practices.
 My code includes detailed implementations of various models, accompanied by in-depth explanations and visualizations.

 My goal is to demonstrate my proficiency in different machine learning techniques and my ability to utilize Python to solve real-world problems.
+This repository also serves as a point of reference and documentation which allows me to access frequently used code in an efficient manner.

 ## Table of Contents